 Women with shorter cycles tend to ovulate around day 11 after the period, while women with longer menstrual cycles tend to ovulate around day 21.

-The length of the period cycle is calculated from the beginning of the menstrual period as day one until day 1 of the next menstrual period.
+To calculate safe days, we need to start with calculating the length of a woman’s menstrual cycle.
+This length is calculated from the beginning of the menstrual period to day 1 of the next menstrual period.

 Can you get pregnant a week after your period?